aydinschwa/enhance-mint/README.md

-# EnhanceMINT
+# EnhanceMint

-EnhanceMINT is an AI-powered web application that aims to make high-quality photo enhancement features available to the general public.
+EnhanceMint is an AI-powered web application that aims to make high-quality photo enhancement features available to the general public.
 Currently the app allows users to erase unwanted objects or enhance the quality of their images.

 ## Features